 By elevating physical in-store inventory into structured media offerings, retailers transform existing assets into strategic revenue drivers.

 The future of in-store retail media is not exclusively digital.
-For many retailers, the most immediate opportunity lies in optimising what already exists: physical space, shopper attention and print-based messaging.
+For many retailers, the most immediate opportunity lies in optimising what already exists: physical space, shopper attention, existing technology and print-based messaging.

-Retailers that systemise, package and measure their physical in-store media inventory and utilise their unique store space opportunities will:
+Retailers that systemise, package and measure their physical, and digital, in-store media inventory and utilise their unique store space opportunities will:

 Whether you have an estate of 50 stores or 500, in 2026 the physical store is far more than a sales environment, it is a monetisable media platform.
 And for retailers ready to professionalise their physical inventory, the opportunity is both immediate and scalable.